 Keith Hunter, the Labour party candidate was duly elected as the Police and Crime Commissioner for the Humberside Police Area with 76,128 votes.

-To view the full details of the results of the election held on the 5 May 2016 please use the link below:
+To view the full details of the results of the election held on the 5 May 2016 please download the notices below:

 Notice of Result - Second Count (pdf 354kb opens in new window)